Glazed linen: the noble fabric of the modern boubou

 1. Linen selection: We choose premium, thick, and uniform glazed linens.

-3. Hand embroidery: Our artisans embroider each plastron, cuff, and collar with remarkable precision.
+3. Hand embroidery: Our artisans embroider each front panel, each cuff, each collar with remarkable precision.

-4. Finishing touches: Silk cufflinks, gold braids, topstitching — every detail is carefully crafted.
+4. Finishes: Silk cufflinks, golden trims, topstitching — every detail is carefully crafted.

 To preserve the beauty of your glazed linen boubou: